chambox/chambox.github.io/_posts/2019-09-15-autoencoders.md

 test_data = tf.cast(test_data, tf.float32)
 ```

-    2021-07-01 14:47:06.736378: I tensorflow/stream_executor/platform/default/dso_loader.cc:53] Successfully opened dynamic library libcuda.so.1
-    2021-07-01 14:47:06.760692: I tensorflow/stream_executor/cuda/cuda_gpu_executor.cc:937] successful NUMA node read from SysFS had negative value (-1), but there must be at least one NUMA node, so returning NUMA node zero
-    2021-07-01 14:47:06.760896: I tensorflow/core/common_runtime/gpu/gpu_device.cc:1733] Found device 0 with properties:
-    pciBusID: 0000:01:00.0 name: Quadro T2000 computeCapability: 7.5
-    coreClock: 1.5GHz coreCount: 16 deviceMemorySize: 3.82GiB deviceMemoryBandwidth: 104.34GiB/s
-    2021-07-01 14:47:06.760960: W tensorflow/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'libcudart.so.11.0'; dlerror: libcudart.so.11.0: cannot open shared object file: No such file or directory
-    2021-07-01 14:47:06.761007: W tensorflow/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'libcublas.so.11'; dlerror: libcublas.so.11: cannot open shared object file: No such file or directory
-    2021-07-01 14:47:06.761046: W tensorflow/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'libcublasLt.so.11'; dlerror: libcublasLt.so.11: cannot open shared object file: No such file or directory
-    2021-07-01 14:47:06.761084: W tensorflow/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'libcufft.so.10'; dlerror: libcufft.so.10: cannot open shared object file: No such file or directory
-    2021-07-01 14:47:06.761121: W tensorflow/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'libcurand.so.10'; dlerror: libcurand.so.10: cannot open shared object file: No such file or directory
-    2021-07-01 14:47:06.761159: W tensorflow/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'libcusolver.so.11'; dlerror: libcusolver.so.11: cannot open shared object file: No such file or directory
-    2021-07-01 14:47:06.761195: W tensorflow/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'libcusparse.so.11'; dlerror: libcusparse.so.11: cannot open shared object file: No such file or directory
-    2021-07-01 14:47:06.761234: W tensorflow/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'libcudnn.so.8'; dlerror: libcudnn.so.8: cannot open shared object file: No such file or directory
-    2021-07-01 14:47:06.761244: W tensorflow/core/common_runtime/gpu/gpu_device.cc:1766] Cannot dlopen some GPU libraries.
-Please make sure the missing libraries mentioned above are installed properly if you would like to use GPU.
-Follow the guide at https://www.tensorflow.org/install/gpu for how to download and setup the required libraries for your platform.
-    Skipping registering GPU devices...
-    2021-07-01 14:47:06.762164: I tensorflow/core/platform/cpu_feature_guard.cc:142] This TensorFlow binary is optimized with oneAPI Deep Neural Network Library (oneDNN) to use the following CPU instructions in performance-critical operations:  AVX2 FMA
-    To enable them in other operations, rebuild TensorFlow with the appropriate compiler flags.
-    2021-07-01 14:47:06.762529: I tensorflow/core/common_runtime/gpu/gpu_device.cc:1258] Device interconnect StreamExecutor with strength 1 edge matrix:
-    2021-07-01 14:47:06.762538: I tensorflow/core/common_runtime/gpu/gpu_device.cc:1264]

 As mentioned earlier, we will only train the autoencoder on the data with normal rhythms.
 Electrocardiograms with normal rhythm are labeled with 1.
 We will separate the normal rhythm from the abnormal ones in the following chunk of code.